 Your credit utilization rate is the percentage of total available credit that you use on a month-to-month basis.
 For example, if you have a credit card with a maximum limit of $1,000 and you make a $100 purchase on it every month, you have a utilization rate of 10%.

 Using too much of your available credit lowers your score.
 You can increase your credit score by building up a history of low utilization rates.
-Most lenders like to work with borrowers who have utilization rates below 30%.
+Most lenders like to work with other applicants who have utilization rates below 30%.
 Aim to keep your utilization at or below 10% to see the maximum increase in your score.

 You can also consider asking your lender for an increase in credit.
 A credit line increase automatically lowers your utilization rate and allows you to spend the same amount of money on your cards.